 - Moisture Content: When fabric gets wet, it tends to reduce the UPF of the fabric.
 For example, a thin white cotton t-shirt with a UPF of 5 may only have a UPF of 3 when wet.

 “UPF clothing and SPF sunscreen are all elements of your armour that protect you from the sun,” says to Dr Sebaratnam.
-As great as UPF clothing is, we’re likely to not always be wearing it.
-Even if we were to do so, it is inevitable that parts of our body will be exposed to the sun at some point.
+It is inevitable that parts of our body will be exposed to the sun at some point.
 It’s in these instances where SPF steps in to become our second line of defence against sun damage.
 It’s important to remember that not all sunscreens are as effective as others, so make sure that you opt for broad spectrum coverage which blocks both UVA and UVB radiation.